endoflife-date/endoflife.date/products/sourcegraph.md

 > [Sourcegraph](https://sourcegraph.com/) is a code search and intelligence tool for developers that helps
 > them find, understand, and fix code across all of their projects and dependencies.

+Sourcegraph is available in self-hosted and cloud editions.
+This page only tracks releases for the self-hosted offering.

-Only the latest version of each major release is supported.
+Looking at recent releases, it seems that only the latest version of each major release is supported.

 Sourcegraph provides [enterprise support](https://about.sourcegraph.com/contact/sales) with additional features for organizations.